JZ-LIANG/CRF-LSTM-NER/README.md

 # CRF-LSTM-NER
-a CRF-LSTM NER model in Tensorflow a example on how to use it can be found in "[Example.ipynb](https://github.com/JZ-LIANG/CRF-LSTM-NER/blob/master/Example.ipynb)"
+a CRF-LSTM NER model in Tensorflow. <br>
+a example on how to use it can be found in "[Example.ipynb](https://github.com/JZ-LIANG/CRF-LSTM-NER/blob/master/Example.ipynb)"